cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   It was developed in a university project by 6 (?) students in 2000.
   The Website contains the source files, but not the executables.

-- The open-source computer-algebra system "SAGE" has also implemented some algorithms from the area of cryptography.
-Version 4.8. e.g. contains:
+- The open-source computer-algebra system "SageMath" has also implemented some algorithms from the area of cryptography:
     Ciphers
     Classical Ciphers
     Simplified DES